 The Deception Christians Can’t Be Demonized

-Many churches in the western world will deny, even dogmatically, a true born again Christian can be demonized (i.e., be indwelt with or inhabited by a demon).
-There are many Christians who have issues such as extreme lust or hear tormenting voices but can’t find any effective remedy because the issue is largely (if not, entirely) demonic.
-How can such a person receive deliverance when many churches falsely believe that it is impossible for a Christian can be demonized?
+Many churches in the western world will deny, even dogmatically, a true-born again Christian can be demonized (i.e., be indwelt with or inhabited by a demon).
+There are many Christians who have issues, such as extreme lust or hear tormenting voices, but can’t find any effective remedy because the issue is largely (if not, entirely) demonic.
+How can such a person receive deliverance when many churches falsely believe that it is impossible for a Christian to have demons indwelt?
 The demon(s) need to be expelled out of the person!
 I believe this matter is one of the biggest deceptions among Christians.
-Do you think the devil would want Christians to know they can be demonized?
+Do you think the devil would want Christians to know they can be inside their body?
 Of course not, it is more effective for the enemy to operate unbeknownst.

-There is not a single scripture that explicitly reads it is impossible for a Christian to be demonized!
-Moreover, every single Christian I have interacted with who denies a Christian can be demonized has absolutely no direct experience with expelling a demon.
-So it is astonishing how such Christians can be so dogmatic about their position.
-Every single Christian that I know who has extensive experience with expelling demons KNOWS that Christians can be demonized.
+There is not a single scripture that explicitly reads it is impossible for a Christian can be demonized!
+Moreover, every single Christian I have interacted with who denies a Christian can be demonized had absolutely no direct experience with expelling a demon.
+It is astonishing how such Christians can be so dogmatic about their position.
+Every single Christian that I know who has extensive experience with expelling demons knows that Christians can be demonized.

 Those who believe Christians can’t be demonized contradicts my personal experiences and observations.
 I have established relationships with true followers of Jesus who I, by the power and authority of the Lord Jesus Christ, expelled demons out of.
-There are many, many testimonies of born again Christians who will testify they had a demon or demons and that they had to have it expelled.
+Indeed, anyone with discernment can see that those once demonized Christians are true believers, as they are repentant and sincerely confessed Jesus is Lord.
+And no one can confess Jesus is Lord but by the Holy Spirit (1 Corinthians 12:3).
+There are many, many born-again Christians who testified they had a demon or demons and had it expelled.
+Are they all lying or delusional?

-In this video I interview Rashaad Gibson, another Pastor shares his testimony on how he prayed for deliverance and he dramatically felt a demon leave his body.
+In this video, I interview Rashaad Gibson, another Pastor shared his testimony on how he prayed for deliverance, and he dramatically felt a demon leave his body.

 Modern Christians Testify of the Possibility of Demonization of Christians